 De Bruyne joined this list in 2022-23 – finishing on 16 assists, which was four more than both Mohamed Salah and Leandro Trossard (12).

 Who Has the Most Assists in a Premier League Game?

 What’s better than a hat-trick of assists?
 Well, more than three in a game, probably.
-We’ve only witnessed seven occasions of a player assisting four goals in a single Premier League match, with Paul Pogba’s quadruple for Man Utd against Leeds United in 2021-22 the last occasion.
+We’ve only witnessed eight occasions of a player assisting four goals in a single Premier League match, with Jérémy Doku’s four assists (on top of a goal scored) for Man City in their 6-1 win over Bournemouth on 4 November 2023 being the first since Paul Pogba’s quadruple for Man Utd against Leeds United in 2021-22.

 The first six occasions between the inaugural 1992-93 season to 2020-21 all came from either an Arsenal player (four) or from someone playing for Spurs (two).

 Dennis Bergkamp – Arsenal vs. Leicester City (20 February 1999)